selimslab/mini/radar/README.md

-## Requirements
+## Aircraft radar

-python3.8+

-the rest is in pyproject.toml

-please make sure you have python3.8+

-tested with 3.8.4
+Follow and plot aircraft position

 ## Setup

-run
+Requirements in pyproject.toml

 `bash ./setup.sh`

-This script will

-install pip package manager

-Create a virtual env folder .venv
+This script will install poetry package manager, create a virtual env folder .venv. and install project dependencies

-Install project dependencies

 ## If your virtual env is not auto-activated